 The Foundation awarded the Retina Foundation of the Southwest, an independent, nonprofit institution whose mission is to prevent and restore vision loss through innovative research and treatment, a $2.5 million grant in 2007 to fund age-related macular degeneration (AMD) research and establish a chair in the Pickens name.
 Age-related macular degeneration is the leading cause of irreversible vision loss in people over the age of 65.
 By 2020, the number of people who are legally blind in both eyes and is expected to rise 41 percent, presenting a significant national health problem and urgent need for continued research, advocacy.
 RFSW, founded in 1975 by a group of Dallas-area business leaders and ophthalmologists, is leading the way the world understands, prevents, and treats vision loss caused by age-related macular degeneration, pediatric eye conditions, and inherited eye diseases.
 It is participating in clinical research studies and providing more than 2,300 vision assessments each year for children and adults completely free of charge.
-Boone Pickens, whose father had macular degeneration and who himself was diagnosed with it about 30 years ago, was keenly interested in the Retina Foundation’s work.
+Boone Pickens, whose father had macular degeneration and who himself was diagnosed with it in his 60s, was keenly interested in the Retina Foundation’s work.

 Texas Scottish Rite Hospital

-Boone Pickens advocates cross-pollination of his philanthropic efforts whenever possible.
-The Oklahoma State University alum, who has contributed heavily to both academic and athletic programs at the institution, is also a long-time supporter of Texas Scottish Rite Hospital for Children, whose mission is to improve the care of children worldwide through innovative research and teaching programs.
+Boone Pickens advocated cross-pollination of his philanthropic efforts whenever possible.
+The Oklahoma State University alum, who contributed heavily to both academic and athletic programs at the institution, was also a long-time supporter of Texas Scottish Rite Hospital for Children, whose mission is to improve the care of children worldwide through innovative research and teaching programs.
 On at least two occasions, the collegiate bowl season has allowed the two entities to come together to cheer patients at TSRHC.
 Most recently, the OSU football team — in the Dallas area to play the Missouri Tigers in the 78th AT&T Cotton Bowl Classic —brought about 100 players and coaches to the hospital December 31, 2012, handing out T-shirts, hats, stickers and other souvenirs, and signing countless autographs.
 Pickens, a long-time supporter of TSRHC, donated $8 million to establish the T. Boone Pickens Training and Conference Center, which opened in 2009 in renovated space at the hospital.
 It allowed TSRHC to consolidate vital activities of medical training, community outreach initiatives and patient education.
 Established in 1921, all TSRHC services are provided without charge to patient families.

 The Senior Source